AlloyTeam/eslint-config-alloy/README.md

 Website: [click me](https://alloyteam.github.io/eslint-config-alloy/?language=en-US)

-The AlloyTeam ESLint rule is not only a progressive ESLint config for your React/Vue/TypeScript projects, but also the best reference for configuring your personalized ESLint rules.
+The AlloyTeam ESLint config is not only a progressive ESLint config for your React/Vue/TypeScript projects, but also the best reference for configuring your personalized ESLint rules.

 ## Quick start